hantsy/nestjs-rest-sample/docs/config.md

 Internally, Nestjs will scan `.env` file in the root folder.

-For example, there is a `.env` file in the root folder.
+The following is a sample of the content of the `.env` file.

 ```env
 MONGO_URI=mongodb://localhost/blog
 ```

-If you want to read configuration from a environment-aware file, eg. `.dev.env` for development phase, then configure the location in `ConfigModule`.
+If you want to read configuration from an environment-aware file, eg. `.dev.env` for development phase, then configure the location in `ConfigModule`.

 ```typescript
 ConfigModule.forRoot({